NAMIProtocol/nami-contracts/contracts/nami-index-nav/README.md

 # nami-index-nav

 ### Technical Overview
 `nami-index-nav` is a CosmWasm contract implementing a net asset value (NAV)-based index strategy.
 Each receipt token represents a proportional claim on the total value of the fund.
-Deposits and withdrawals are made in `base_denom` (e.g., USDC), and the fund's NAV is determined using external price feeds.
+Deposits and withdrawals are made in `quote_denom` (e.g., USDC), and the fund's NAV is determined using external price feeds.
 Rebalancing is permissionless and triggered via the `Run` entry point.

 ---